 Hot Pots… our new going out!
-With the whole lockdown in the U.K, hot pots have become our new weekly date night, where we’d fire up our cheap and cheerful hot pot in the garden sun house, and enjoy with some drinks, some music, and a spicy Chinese Sichuan hot pot soup.
+With the whole lockdown in Bangor in Northern Ireland, hot pots have become our new weekly date night, where we’d fire up our cheap and cheerful hot pot in the garden sun house, and enjoy with some drinks, some music, and a spicy Chinese Sichuan hot pot soup.
 We do occasionally fire up other hot pots, from scratch even, including Jim Jum a hot and sour tom-yum-like soup (pictured below), with lots of herbs and a homemade ‘Nam Jim Jim Jum’ chilli sauce from Thailand’s Isaan province (Northeastern Thailand) 🌶 But with a shelf of ready-made and ready-to-use Sichuan hot pot bases available at local Asian Supermarkets (Asia Supermarket Belfast) they are just so simple to fire together in no time.

 How to Make a Sichuan Hot Pot at Home?